Libero logo

 Explore deeper into the greenery, and the ghost of a football ground emerges, stepped terracing and crash barriers lining an expanse of green patronised by dog walkers.

-But the barriers have recently been painted bright red as if someone were expecting a game to be played that afternoon.
-In fact, at some point on June 13, a number of players are due on the field for the first time since their club folded in 1967.
+But the barriers have since been painted bright red as if someone were expecting a game to be played that afternoon.
+In fact, at some point in June 2013, a number of players did take the field for the first time since their club folded in 1967.

 ‘This was a great, great club,’ said Pat, as we walked around its former home, the crash barriers painted red by Pat’s own hand (‘…maybe I should have used a stronger emulsion,’ he reflected).